Fl0W97/ci-c5-housing-market-prices/README.md

 # Housing Market Prices

-Welcome to my fith project [market house pricing](https://analyse-predict-house-market-5a00f7807683.herokuapp.com/).
+Welcome to my 5th project [market house pricing](https://analyse-predict-house-market-5a00f7807683.herokuapp.com/).
 This dashboard contains a house market study and a prediction function for sales prices depending on house features.
-According to the project requriements and the introduction this dashboard is used by a friend who needs market insights since she is about to sell her four inherited houses in Iowa, Ames.
+According to the project requirements and the introduction this dashboard is used by a friend who needs market insights since she is about to sell four inherited houses in Iowa, Ames.

 <img src="images/amiresponsive.PNG" alt="see dashboard on multiple screens" width="700">